-To help with this, we have a few tips, tricks and advice to help battle running in the summer.
+To help with this, we have a few tips, tricks and advice to help battle running in summer.

 Our top 10 tips to beat the summer heat: